 That said, there are many books that stand out for one reason or another — and I mean this in a positive way.
 They do have good information and are worth anyone’s time in reading.

-You may have noticed that at the bottom of ESI Money I list “Recommended Books.”
+In fact, I have a list of the only five money books anyone needs to read.
 These are what I consider to be must-reads for any student of personal finance and books that I wholeheartedly endorse.
 If you simply read these five books and did what they say, you’d probably be a multi-millionaire within a couple decades.

 I personally have read all of these and many of them I refer to quite frequently.
 I thought ESI readers would be interested in my take on them and why I think each is so important.
 So I’ll be posting on each over the next few months so you can get the basics of these fine books.